History of the Timber Sliding Sash Window

-Sliding sash windows originated in Europe in the 13th Century however calling them windows was perhaps a bit of a stretch as in this period they were no more than vertical sliding wooden shutters.
+Sliding sash windows originated in Europe in the 13th Century, however, calling them windows was perhaps a bit of a stretch as in this period they were no more than vertical sliding wooden shutters.
 300 years later, by the end of the sixteenth century they had evolved into a form we would recognise today as a beautiful traditional timber sash window.

-16th Century sash windows were also glazed and were able to slide horizontally.
-It was around the mid 17th Century that the original design was superseded in France, with the French introducing vertical sliding sash windows.
+16th Century sash windows were then glazed and were able to slide horizontally.
+It was around the mid-17th Century that the original design was superseded in France, with the French introducing vertical sliding sash windows.
 It has been noted that these windows were safer to use in staircases and passageways, as opposed to the casement windows that open inwards and could cause impediment to the residents of a building.

 It is believed that throughout the post restoration age after the aristocracy returned from France, that the sophisticated style of the upright sliding sash window moved across the Channel towards England.
 The Queen Mother, Henrietta Maria, was believed to receive the first installation of a fully glazed vertical sliding window.
 This is believed to have occurred after she returned from France along with her staff, of which there were French joiners, and this influenced the refurbishment to the London based Somerset House.
-Years later, it was Ventrolla who renovated these very windows.
+Years later, it was Ventrolla who renovated these very windows again.

 The counter balance feature was believed to have been initially used for doors and this is supported by the documented evidence “Office of Works Account 1663”.
 It revealed that lines and weights were fitted to different doors in the buildings at Whitehall.
 It didn’t take long for this system to transfer over to include its use in sash windows.
 The documented evidence also reveals that Thomas Kinward, Master Joiner, made changes to the sash windows of the Queen’s private apartment, by installing pulleys and lines to the sash windows in 1669, at Whitehall, although no specific mention of any counter weights has been noted.